Tunnelsats/tunnelsats/FAQ.md

 ### Running tunnelsatsv2 and mullvad in parallel?

-Yes this is possible, but you have to make some adjustments.
+Yes, this is possible, but you have to make some adjustments.
 First you have to make sure the startup order is first mullvad then tunnelsats leading to the following ip rules
 ```
 0:  from all lookup local
 32760:  from all lookup main suppress_prefixlength 0